chroma-core/chroma/docs/cip/CIP-07102024_Write_Ahead_Log_Pruning_Vacuuming.md

 ## Proposed Changes

 A new configuration parameter will be added, `log:vacuum_threshold`.
 It defaults to 1GB.
+Following Postgres' convention, the unit is megabytes.
 This helps avoid excessive fragmentation—without this parameter, or if it's set to `0`, it is effectively the same as SQLite's full vacuum mode.

 Two additional things will be done after write transactions: